microsoft/kernel-memory/dotnet/Service/README.md

   and transformed when uploaded.
 Currently, the solution supports local filesystem and Azure Blobs.
 * **Vector storage**: service used to persist embeddings.
-Currently, the solution support Azure Cognitive Search.
-Soon we'll add support for Qdrant, Pinecone, Chroma and more.
+Currently, the solution support Azure Cognitive Search and Qdrant.
+Soon we'll add support for more vector DBs.
 * **Data ingestion orchestration**: this can run in memory and in the same process, e.g. when working with small files, or run as a service, in which case it requires persistent queues like Azure Queues or RabbitMQ.